 Ngārimu VC and 28th (Māori) Battalion Memorial Scholarships

-The purpose of the Ngārimu VC and 28th (Māori) Battalion Memorial Scholarship is to provide financial assistance to exceptional applicants of Māori descent who are undertaking tertiary study and who possess characteristics that consistent with members of the 28th Māori Battalion.
+Learn about the Ngārimu VC and 28th (Māori) Battalion Memorial Scholarship, which provides financial assistance to exceptional applicants of Māori descent who are undertaking tertiary study and who possess characteristics that consistent with members of the 28th Māori Battalion.

 - Application dates

 - What to include in your application

 To be eligible for these scholarships you must be:

 - enrolling in tertiary study and

 - able to describe Ngā Ahuatanga (characteristics) you possess that are similar to those of the 28th (Māori) Battalion soldiers.

 Any MoE staff member whose tamariki is entering this competition needs to declare the conflict of interest to their manager.